nuclear_burning_process.html

 1. The lack of numbers on the axes suggest the image author may be being somewhat qualitative.

 2. Density and composition for the log-log plot?
 Probably, just main-sequence star central density and cosmic composition for which the solar composition is a fiducial composition.
-See also file solar_composition.html for a plot of the of the solar composition.
+For a plot of the solar composition, see file solar_composition.html.

 3. In the CNO cycle, carbon (C, Z=6), nitrogen (N, Z=7), and oxygen (O, Z=8) isotopes are used as catalysts in the nuclear burning process.
 These isotopes are consumed in various nuclear reactions, but recreated in others.
 There is NO net change in their abundances.